vipulDessai/keyboard-shortcut-library/README.md

 </KeyboardShortcutStoreProvider>
 ```

-- to get the list in a component declared in the context (ex.
-Help)
+To get the list of active key combs in any component declared within the `KeyboardShortcutStoreProvider` context (ex.
+Help component)
 ```tsx
 import { KeyboardShortcutStore } from './KeyboardShortcutLibrary/keyboardShortcut.store';